42+ Years of Serving Injured Workers in Pennsylvania

 Helping Electricians Recover Compensation After a Work Injury

 Even the most well-trained electricians may be exposed to workplace hazards that can cause a serious injury.
 If you or your loved one suffered an on-the-job electrical injury, you may be entitled to workers’ compensation benefits.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you seek the appropriate benefits for your injuries.
-Our knowledgeable attorneys have been representing all types of workers, including electricians, in workers’ compensation claims for over 35 years.
+The experienced attorneys at Larry Pitt & Associates, P.C. can help you seek the appropriate benefits for your injuries.
+Our knowledgeable attorneys have been representing all types of workers, including electricians, in workers’ compensation claims for over 40 years.

 Common Electrician Injuries

 Electricians have a dangerous job.
 They are routinely exposed to potentially fatal electrical energy and other occupational risks.
 The National Institute for Occupational Safety and Health (NIOSH) lists four injuries that are common among electricians:

 - Electric Shock: Electric shocks are not always fatal, though they can cause severe damage.
 They often occur to the hands when a worker touches electrical wires or equipment.
 Electric shocks can also occur when a worker is drilling into power lines, using defective machinery, or is exposed to water leaks or power lines.
 If an electric shock injury was related to defective machinery, the injured worker may be entitled to additional compensation by filing a third-party claim against the manufacturer or other responsible parties.

 - Electrocution: Electrocution occurs when a worker is severely injured by an electric shock.
 Electrocutions are very often fatal.
 This can occur when a worker is exposed to a high current for too long.
 The Occupational Safety and Health Administration (OSHA) cautions that currents greater than 75mA can cause death within a few minutes.
 It is important to note that even voltages as low as 50 volts can cause the heart to stop beating properly, breathing cessation, and muscle spasms.